shreyanshtomar/moderation-Rocket.Chat/server/Readme.md

 $ FLASK_ENV=development FLASK_APP=server/server.py flask run

 ### We can use the requests library to send a POST request to our app:
-1. Update the path of image you want to test in Request Script
+1. Update the path of image you want to test in Request Script(request.py).
-2. Run it!
-3. Now check resp.json()
-4. check resp.json() output.
+2. Run the server.py script to start the server which serves as one endpoint.
+3. Run the request.py script and check the output for prediction. ("$ python3 server/request.py").
-5. Output -> {'class_name': 'sfw'}
+4. Output -> {'class_name': 'sfw'} (depends of type of image in this case the image is of the park(sfw)).

 ### Dependencies
 1. Anaconda ("https://docs.anaconda.com/anaconda/install/")